 Steve and I became fascinated with dog sledding adventures when we lived in Seattle and began visiting Alaska and the Yukon.
 On my first winter trip to Alaska more than 10 years ago my number one goal was to go dog sledding.
-I was like a kid anticipating Christmas as we made our way to a large meadow on a crystal clear day in Girdwood, near Anchorage, to go sledding with Chugach Express Dog Sled Tours.
+I was like a kid anticipating Christmas as we made our way to a large meadow on a crystal clear day in Girdwood, near Anchorage, to go sledding with Chugach Express Dog Sled Tours (since closed).
 We were the only people in the meadow and I could barely contain my excitement as we climbed into the sled.
 The dogs were smaller than I expected, and we learned that most sled dogs are mixed breeds, taking advantage of different traits.
 Purebred huskies or malamutes are rare among elite racing teams due to their larger size, but many sled dogs do have husky or malamute heritage.

 The runners on the sled ran smoothly on the cold, crunchy snow as the dogs loped around the meadow.
 We noticed the different characteristics of the dogs on the team, and Shy Girl was being tested in the lead position.
 The lead dogs are selected for their intelligence, calm attitude and ability to follow directions.
 The wheel dogs are positioned closest to the sled and their brute strength is crucial to pulling the sled through deep snow.
 The team dogs are selected for endurance and ability to work as a team.